Therapeutic Emotional Support

-This program provides the support and structure for students who have demonstrated a distinct lack of success in school adjustment due to emotional and behavioral factors.
-Specialized techniques in behavior management, group dynamics, and emotional development are employed to foster a better awareness of feelings, thoughts, and behavior to develop the independence and autonomy necessary for successful reintegration into the regular school program.
-Emotional Support classes are housed in regular school district buildings and at Colonial Academy.
+The primary goal of the Therapeutic Emotional Support program is to provide the support and structure for students who have been identified as requiring emotional and behavioral interventions.
+This academic program with a therapeutic component is designed to respond to a student’s individual strengths and needs.
+Specialized techniques in behavior management, group dynamics, and emotional development are employed to foster a better awareness of feelings, thoughts, and behaviors.
+Our program develops independence and autonomy of students necessary for successful reintegration into the regular school program.

 Academically, students follow the school district curriculum where they attend.
-Within one week of beginning the program, students are evaluated using standardized tests such as the WIATT-II-ABB.
-In addition, placement tests in math (Saxon Math) and reading (SRA) are given to determine the student’s ability levels.
+Within thirty days of a student’s start date, they are evaluated using standardized tests such as the WIAT-II-ABB.
+In addition, placement tests in math and reading are given to determine the student’s ability levels.
 Staff also uses progress monitoring (daily, weekly, and bi-monthly) to monitor student progress for both academics and behavior.

 In order to develop independent and appropriate behavior skills, a wide variety of techniques and interventions are used: Individual therapy by a Licensed Social Worker, Group therapy by a Licensed Social Worker, Case Management by a Licensed Social Worker, Second Step Program (Social Learning), Skill Streaming - Social Skill Instruction, TACT II (Verbal De-escalation), Functional Behavior Analysis, Positive Behavior Support Plan, Therapeutic Activities, Daily Behavior Goal Sheets, Community Time (Daily Personal Goal-Setting), Empirically-Based Cognitive Treatment Interventions, Severe Behavior Crisis Plan.